Acidic oxide

 An acidic oxide is an oxide that either produces an acidic solution upon addition to water, or acts as an acceptor of hydroxide ions effectively functioning as a Lewis acid.
 Acidic oxides will typically have a low pKa and may be inorganic or organic.
 A commonly encountered acidic oxide, carbon dioxide produces an acidic solution (and the generation of carbonic acid) when dissolved.
+Generally non-metallic oxides are acidic.

 The acidity of an oxide can be reasonably assumed by its accompanying constituents.
-Less electronegative elements tend to form basic oxides such as sodium oxide and magnesium oxide, whereas more electronegative elements tend to produce acidic oxides as seen with carbon dioxide and phosphorus pentoxide.
-Some oxides like aluminium oxides are amphoteric.
+Less electronegative elements tend to form basic oxides such as sodium oxide and magnesium oxide, whereas more electronegative elements tend to produce acidic oxides such as carbon dioxide and phosphorus pentoxide.
+Some oxides, like aluminium oxides, are amphoteric, while some oxides may be neutral.

 Acidic oxides are of environmental concern.
 Sulfur and nitrogen oxides are considered air pollutants as they react with atmospheric water vapour to produce acid rain.

 Examples

 Carbonic acid is an illustrative example of the Lewis acidity of an acidic oxide.